KentFiller/pythonHashCrack/README.md

 ## Description

 This repository documents my journey in practicing cybersecurity concepts through the development of a Python hash cracking tool.
-The project is inspired by a YouTube tutorial.
-My aim is to apply the knowledge acquired from various cybersecurity material.
+The project is adopted from a [YouTube tutorial](https://www.youtube.com/watch?v=eHugvb5NeI4).
+My aim is to use this project to apply the knowledge acquired from various cybersecurity material.
 The project makes use of a wordlist-based approach to attempt to crack hashed passwords for various hash algorithms, including MD5, SHA1, SHA224, SHA512, SHA256, and SHA384.

 <h2>Languages and Utilities Used</h2>